CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'Twitter', 'X', 'posts', 'search', 'users', 'bookmarks', 'lists', 'media'.
-Also mentions the integration path 'Rube MCP (Composio)' which helps with technical disambiguation.
+Includes strong natural trigger terms users would say: 'Twitter', 'X', 'posts', 'search', 'bookmarks', 'lists', 'media'.
+Also mentions the integration pathway 'Rube MCP (Composio)' for technical disambiguation.

 3 / 3